bartosz-antosik/vscode-spellright/README.md

 ## Ignore file

 `.spellignore` file located in workspace root directory can be used to disable spelling for documents described by [gitignore](https://git-scm.com/docs/gitignore) syntax file patterns.

-## User Dictionaries

-SpellRight stores words considered as spelled correctly and not existing in the spelling engine in two dictionaries.
-These are user and workspace dictionaries, contained in `spellright.dict` file.
-User dictionary is always used and workspace dictionary is used in the context of opened folder.
-Both dictionaries are used in conjunction.

 ## Known Issues